 He has served as an Adjunct Professor at Seattle University School of Law since 1991, teaching both Trial and Pre-Trial Advocacy.
 He has also taught both Trial and Pre-Trial advocacy at the University of Washington School of Law.
 He has served several terms as faculty team leader at Emory Law School's renowned Kessler-Eidson Trial Techniques Program.

-On behalf of the US Department of Justice, the US Department of State, and ABA-CEELI he leads training for judges, advocates, and law enforcement personnel in the Middle East and the Balkans.
+On behalf of the US Department of Justice, the US Department of State, and ABA-CEELI he leads training for judges, advocates, and law enforcement personnel in the Middle East, Europe, South America, and Africa.
 He has served as a Special Disciplinary Counsel and Adjunct Investigative Counsel for the Washington State Bar Association.
 He is a former Trustee of the Washington Defense Trial Lawyers.

-Mr. Williams worked for the Nebraska, Iowa, and Washington State Attorneys General where he has handled a wide variety of matters ranging from death penalty/criminal appeals to complex commercial and tax litigation.
+Judge Williams started his legal career with the Nebraska, Iowa, and Washington State Attorneys General where he handled a wide variety of matters including death penalty/criminal appeals, highway-design/traumatic brain injury, complex commercial and tax litigation.
 He served as an aviation prosecutor for the U.S. Federal Aviation Administration where he supervised drug and weapons interdiction efforts in the 7-state, Northwest Mountain region.
 After leaving federal service, Matt headed the City of Seattle's Major Litigation Unit.

 - B.S. in Economics, University of Nebraska